Rotary Position Embeddings

-RoPE or Rotary Positional Embedding is a technique we implement that allows models to learn the positions of tokens.
+RoPE or Rotary Position Embedding is a technique we implement that allows models to learn the positions of tokens.
 This is sort of a direct upgrade over sinusoidal embeddings.

 The main idea remains the same.
-Across the sequence length, we want to reason between how far apart the tokens are (relative positioning) and its position in the entire sequence (absolute positioning).
+Across the sequence length, we want to reason about how far apart the tokens are (relative positioning) and their positions in the entire sequence (absolute positioning).

 This can be done in the complex plane much more easily than in the real plane.
 The real plane would have a 2D rotation matrix where each point would be matrix multiplied with the matrix which would rotate the thing.